anonc0v/QuantumCache/content/CIRO/PERIO/Periodontal Biology.md

 - covers the crest, the outer surface of the marginal gingiva and attached gingiva
 - stratified squamous keratinized epithlium
 	- does not have blood veessels
-	- 2mm of kreatinized tissues maintains teeth health -normal teeth/teeth with crowns/ with implants (needs more keratinized tissue)
+	- 2mm of keratinized tissues maintains teeth health -normal teeth/teeth with crowns/ with implants (needs more keratinized tissue)
 - Variations of keratinization
 	- palate - most keratinized
 	- gingiva